Mamiglia/notes/content/ARENA/Draft.md

 _Attention score between similar tokens.
 Note that most of the tokens have low similarity, so most of the mass concentrated between 0.6 and 0.9.
 Outside of that there is less data, thus more variability._

 ### Decomposing the Matrix
-To understand how $W_{QK}$​ works, I decomposed it into its symmetric and skew-symmetric parts:
+To understand how $W_{QK}$​ works, we decompose it into its symmetric and skew-symmetric parts:

 $$
 \begin{align}